PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
-* If You would take common MS „Windows“ Computer System, then after few wrong logins You gonna get one hour pause period and can't login, can't brute force such authentication mechanism that fast.
+* If You would take common MS „Windows“ Computer System, then after few wrong logins You gonna get one hour pause period and can't login.
+You simply can't brute force such authentication mechanism in couple of seconds.
-* If we would take in consideration a Private Company, which spouting such non-sence, then probably there are Enterprise Ethics for breaking password hashes by brute-forcing into finding a original password text by using weak hashing algorithm.
-* Let's take into consideration — how well the some company will secure the data, which is private information of the entity.
-Does the company would use the same techniques of a Private Company Senses - poor hashing algorithms to protect the data? data leak would mean that somebody would get more private data, which would lead into possibility to access more critical information of the person.
+* Great chance that in the Article taking in consideration the process named as breaking the hash.
-* Some people willingly selling their Brand for shows.
-Does data leaks in this case would lead in more damage to common people by creating impersonating media content?
+* Let us consider this Question: Does data leaks in this case would lead in more damage to common people by creating impersonating media content?
-* Here is Regulation of facial recognition in the EU in-depth analysis, which should be taken in consideration [europarl.europa.eu](https://www.europarl.europa.eu/RegData/etudes/IDAN/2021/698021/EPRS_IDA(2021)698021_EN.pdf).
-Nor other Union, Nor State, Nor Country have any kind of regulation for stopping these Experimens of the Private Companies.
-AI question is only data to which this piece of technology could take his(her) hands on.
-Damaging data would lead into Unknown Consequences, unless You read [europa.eu](https://eur-lex.europa.eu/legal-content/LT/TXT/HTML/?uri=CELEX:52021PC0206&from=EN) Reglament from the Brussels.
 ```

 ```